basarat/algorithms/DREAM.md

 ?
 0
 ```

-# Heapsort
+# Heap
-Simply use a heap.

 ## More on Heaps
 How would you keep a running minimum efficiently, in the presence of
 * new nodes being inserted.
-* changing weights for nodes.
+* changing weights for nodes (or simply extracting the minimum).

 You could use an array but in the worst case:
 * new nodes insertion will be O(n)
 * changing the weight for a node will be O(n)

 Heaps provide the solution for this with O(logn) time complexity.

-Selection sort, pick min and move to top ... repeat `n` times => O(n^2), can be improved by simply using heap sort O(nlogn).

 ### Median Maintainance
 Give you numbers one by one, after giving you each item, I will ask you the current median.